 The last tab is for Manager settings, which allows you to set several preferences for what is tracked and for what tabs and features are available for the players to see.
 This is also where you set up your team info such as division, website URL, team logo, team photo, time zone, custom fields, and other items.

 Overall, I would say that TeamSnap is extremely user-friendly and takes very little time to set up.
 Having multiple-user access is a great feature so that if players live in two households, both sets of parents can easily have their own access.
 The email and text alerts are super easy to use and are a huge time-saver.
+I sometimes have people asking me, “Is TeamSnap Free?”
+There is a free version if you just want to use it for scheduling, but some of my favorite features are in the basic $7.99 per month version like player availability and payment tracking.
 There are many little extra features like not making player payment information public, and enabling access to the team to the public.
 A newer field that has recently been added is for team email addresses.
 In addition, having the free mobile app is a huge bonus, because you can take almost all of these features on the road.
 It’s so easy to check the schedule, check and update availability, enter payments, send messages….and the list goes on and on.
 At this point, I don’t think our team could go without it.
 Our team uses the Premium plan for $89.99 per year and it has every feature that the Ultra plan has except being able to add multiple team sponsor logos and links, which we don’t use anyway.
 Here is a chart showing the plans: